 Shortcut from Fushimi Inari to Tofukuji

-Fushimi Inari is connected to a few other temples via mountain lanes.
+Fushimi Inari is connected to a few other temples via quiet forest trails.
 One popular destination is Tofukuji Temple but most people don't know about the shortcut.
 Here it is:

 Getting to the shortcut